Using Docker for intercepts

 It's recommended that you always use the --docker-run

-in combination with the global --docker
+in combination with a connection started with the telepresence connect --docker

-flag, because that makes everything less intrusive.
+because that makes everything less intrusive:

 - No admin user access is needed.
 Network modifications are confined to a Docker network.